mapbiomas-brazil/mapbiomas-training/Princeton_University/Day_2/README.md

     return image.mask(cloudMask);
 };
 ```
-:question: What exactly is the line 110 doing?: "bitwiseAnd(Math.pow(2, 5)).not"
+:question: What exactly is the line 110 doing? "bitwiseAnd(Math.pow(2, 5)).not"

 ### 1.6.2 Apply the cloud masking function to each image